35K

 Flight Duration: 10-15 minutes (approx.)

 The third leg of the Everest helicopter tour is the period that most travelers eagerly anticipate.
 As you take the shuttle flight, splitting in a group of three, you experience a dramatic change in scenery.
 From Pheriche, you pass via Dughla, Lobuche and Gorakshep before going above.
 And, all of a sudden, you realise that you are flying above THE famous Everest Base Camp.
 If you happen to take the flight in the climbing season, colorful tents of expeditions are seen scattered across the base camp area.
-Otherwise also it is also a busy trekking area of the country.
+Otherwise also it is a busy trekking area of the country.

 The helicopter flies above the rugged terrain, deep glacial valleys, as well as ridgelines that are inaccessible by foot.
 And you get to experience all this sitting back comfortably in your chopper.
 What a beautiful luxury!